Lactic acid fermentation: Pickles

+Pickling in brine is a very common way to use lactic acid fermentation to aid in the preservation of food.
+Lactic acid bacteria (LAB) already exists as part of the natural flora in most vegetables, so by creating a selective environment of oxygen-poor brine, LAB will dominate in growth and convert sugars to lactic acid.

+Silage fermentation uses the same principle of creating an anaerobic environment.
+Different types of LAB will produce different types of silage fermentation.

 Kimchi

 Kimchi also uses lactic acid fermentation.

 Sauerkraut

 Lactic acid fermentation is also used in the production of sauerkraut.
 The main type of bacteria used in the production of sauerkraut is of the genus Leuconostoc.

 As in yogurt, when the acidity rises due to lactic acid-fermenting organisms, many other pathogenic microorganisms are killed.
 The bacteria produce lactic acid, as well as simple alcohols and other hydrocarbons.
 These may then combine to form esters, contributing to the unique flavor of sauerkraut.